 2-1: All motorized vehicles operated on the campus of MTSU must be registered with the Parking and Transportation Services Office.
 Any vehicle parked on campus must have a current valid parking permit displayed in the vehicle.

 2-2: Parking permits are issued only after all registration fees are paid.
 Permits are issued at the Parking and Transportation Services Office located at 1403 East Main Street in the rear of the building.
-You must complete the vehicle registration form available on PipelineMT and bring a photo ID with you to receive your parking permit.
-The issuance of permits will be limited to one permit per person with the exception of Womack Lane Apartments residents (who will be allowed two permits per family) and those who also have a motorcycle (who will be allowed a permit for a vehicle and a sticker permit for a motorcycle).
+In order to receive your permit, you must bring a photo ID to the office and have your license plate number with you.
+The issuance of permits will be limited to one permit per person with the exception of Womack Lane Apartments residents (who will be allowed two permits per family) and those who also have a motorcycle (who will be allowed a permit for a vehicle and one (1) sticker permit for a motorcycle).
 All registrants will be responsible for their issued permits throughout the academic year (August 16 through the following August 15).

 a.
 White - Available to Faculty/Administrators/Staff (including resident directors and graduate assistants).
 Vehicles displaying white permits also are permitted in Green parking areas.
 Faculty, administrators, and staff may not transfer their permit to any student (or student vehicle).